 Where do I get Sandbags?

 In the event of flooding, residents can access sandbags 8 a.m. - 8 p.m. at local fire stations.
-Before arriving, please contact your fire department.
-VCFD.
+Before arriving, please contact the Ventura County Fire Department (VCFD).
 The Fire Department Sandbag program has limited resources.
 It is the property owner's responsibility to prepare and prevent storm damage of property.
-Please follow guidelines for the use and placement of sandbags: For a list of countywide fire stations that have sandbags, click here.
-Sand and sandbags may also be purchased from the following local retailers:
+Please follow guidelines for the use and placement of sandbags: For a list of countywide fire stations that have sandbags, click here Sand and sandbags may also be purchased from the following local retailers:

 - Ace Hardware - Thousand Oaks 1934 E. Avenida De Los Arboles (805) 267-1785